chumajin/kaggle-VCID/README.md

 # 0. Environment

-I created the efficientnetv2_l_in21ft1k model using Google Colab Pro+ with a V100 GPU and high memory, while the other models were created using A100 GPUs with high memory.
+I created the models using Google Colab Pro+.
+For the efficientnetv2_l_in21ft1k model, I used a V100 GPU and high memory condition, while for the other models, I used an A100 GPUs with high memory.
 So I recommend you the same environment.

 In that case, at least you must install adder libraries as follows:
 ~~~